lelutin/puppet-fail2ban/README.md

  * `ensure` Should this filter be present or not.
 Default value is present
  * `ignoreregexes` List of regular expressions (strings) that, if matched, will invalidate failregex matching.
 Default value is an empty list.
+ * `includes` List of file names that should be included before the filter definition.
+An `[INCLUDES]` section will be added to the top of the filter configuration file, and the file names in this list will be added to a `before =` line.
+ * `includes_after` List of file names that should be included after the filter definition.
+An `[INCLUDES]` section will be added to the top of the filter configuration file, and the file names in this list will be added to an `after =` line.
  * `additional_defs` List of lines that could define more arbitrary values.
    Lines will be placed in the file as they are in the list.
 Default value is an empty list.